grafana/mimir/docs/sources/architecture/about-the-key-value-store.md

 ### Gossip-based memberlist protocol (default)

-By default, Grafana Mimir instances use a gossip-based protocol to join a memberlist cluster.
+By default, Grafana Mimir instances use a Gossip-based protocol to join a memberlist cluster.
-The data is shared between the instances using peer-to-peer communication, and no external dependency is required.
+The data is shared between the instances using peer-to-peer communication and no external dependency is required.

-We recommend that you use memberlist when you run Grafana Mimir.
+We recommend that you use memberlist to run Grafana Mimir.

-To configure memberlist, refer to [memberlist]({{< relref "../configuration/reference-configuration-parameters.md#memberlist">}}).
+To configure memberlist, refer to [configuring hash rings]({{< relref "../operating-grafana-mimir/configure-hash-ring.md">}}).

 ### Consul

 Grafana Mimir supports [Consul](https://www.consul.io) as a backend KV store.
-If you decide to use Consul, you must install it.
+If you want to use Consul, you must install it.
 The Grafana Mimir installation does not include Consul.

-To configure Consul, refer to [consul]({{< relref "../configuration/reference-configuration-parameters.md#consul">}}).
+To configure Consul, refer to [configuring hash rings]({{< relref "../operating-grafana-mimir/configure-hash-ring.md">}}).

 ### Etcd

 Grafana Mimir supports [etcd](https://etcd.io) as a backend KV store.
-If you choose to use etcd, you must install it.
+If you want to use etcd, you must install it.
 The Grafana Mimir installation does not include etcd.

-To configure etcd, refer to [etcd]({{< relref "../configuration/reference-configuration-parameters.md#etcd">}}).
+To configure etcd, refer to [configuring hash rings]({{< relref "../operating-grafana-mimir/configure-hash-ring.md">}}).